History of Trinity Church

 Trinity Church was founded during the Gold Rush period of California history, and is notably the third oldest Episcopal church in Northern California.
 During the period 1856 to 1862 Folsom was a rapidly growing frontier community.
 It was a terminus for the Sacramento Valley Railroad, the Pony Express overland mail route, and twenty one different stage lines servicing the northern gold mines.
 In response to the spiritual needs of the Folsom community, the first recorded church service was officiated by the Episcopal theologian Reverend Dr. F.W.
 Hatch of Sacramento, on July 18, 1856.
 During those early 49er days, worship services were held in the old Hook & Ladder Company Hall, located in the center of Folsom on Sutter Street.

-The original church building was constructed in the classic Carpenter Gothic style of the day, during the early 1860’s, for a cost of approximately $4,000.
+The original church building was constructed in the classic Carpenter Gothic style of the day for a cost of approximately $2,500.
+Construction began on April 15th, 1862, and was completed that summer.
 Because the original architecture has been carefully preserved for over 150 years, Trinity Church is listed in the Survey of Historic American Buildings.
 It is also recognized as the oldest house of worship in Folsom still being used for weekly services.

 As the congregation has grown over the years, so has the Trinity Church campus.
 In 1961 the first of two Historic District homes, adjacent to the church property, was added.
 This building, donated by a parishioner, has housed the Trinity Thrift Shop, providing the local community with modestly priced clothing and household items for purchase.
 Proceeds from sales benefit Trinity Church and many area charities.
 The second home, Trinity House, was purchased in 1972, and has served as the church office building for the Rector and staff.
 Additionally, in 1994 a Parish Hall was constructed behind the main church building.
 This facility provides the church with a fellowship hall, a kitchen, and several meeting rooms for Sunday school, youth groups, adult classes, and social functions.